roman-tremmel/Shiny-Dashboard-Template-Dark-Light/README.md

 # Shiny-Dashboard-Template-Dark-Light-
-This is a shiny dashboard template with light/dark color switch
+This is a shiny admin dashboard template with light/dark color switch